babybuddy/babybuddy/docs/configuration/webhooks.md

 signature then proves nothing about where they have been.
 Anything that is not delivered is tried again on the next run, waiting twice as long as the previous attempt: one, two, four and eight minutes.
 After five attempts the event is left alone and stays in the database as a record of what happened.
+An event that is delivered is removed, so what remains is only what is still waiting or has been given up on.

 One endpoint that is down costs only its own events: they are the ones that fail, and everything else still goes out in the same run.
 What a slow endpoint